 In the past, there have also been some sailors that have been kidnapped, so there are parts of the Philippines that you should avoid.

 We highly recommend the Puerto Galera Yacht Club, located outside Manila.
 It is easy to get to Manila’s capital city, with beautiful beaches, coves, and water for sale.

 The Philippines has long been where many sailors look to go sailing.
 The Philippines has over 7000 islands, so there are many sandy and beautiful beaches to explore as long as the weather is good.

 When I went sailing in the Philippines, I loved it because of how warm the water was.
-It was a great place to sail around some islands, even on a dinghy, because if you fell off into the water, it was not cold, but it was a pleasant temperature.
-Also being able to explore the sandy beaches is a lot of fun.
+It was a great place to sail around some islands, even on a dinghy, because if you fell off into the water, it was not cold but a pleasant temperature.
+Also, exploring the sandy beaches is a lot of fun.

-The Philippines has beautiful scenery and beautiful beaches; most people also know and speak some English.
+The Philippines has beautiful scenery and beaches; most people know and speak some English.
 The Philippines is considered one of the cheapest places in the world to cruise and sail.

 If you have a larger boat, there are also many good areas for anchorages of your boat throughout the island areas.